 - Do not kill any sentient beings nor speak of killing except in defense when no other recourse is available.

-- Do not study deviant teachings that instruct contrary to the Way.
+- Do not study deviant teachings that instruct contrary and in resistance to the Way.

 - Do not covet glory or seek it strenuously.